IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 ## Use Case Applicability

-   In Traffic Engineering (TE)-enabled networks like Layer-0/1 transport (OTN, MW, DWDM), intent topology is useful for routing RFC 9543 network slices across varied paths with TE constraints.
+   In Traffic Engineering (TE)-enabled networks like Layer-0/1 transport (OTN, MW, DWDM), customer intent topology is useful for routing RFC 9543 network slices across varied paths with TE constraints.
 Thus, most of the use cases for which this model target are transport oriented.
-Nonetheless, it’s also relevant to non-transport networks like IP/MPLS, where customers may specify topology intents to inform the slice’s realization.
+Nonetheless, it’s also relevant to non-transport networks like IP/MPLS, where customers may use intent topologies to influence the realization of network slices.
 These intents help build the logical view of the desired RFC 9543 Network Slice service (and its constituent parts), aiding providers in fulfilling slice requests and defining the service instantiation.

 ### Use Case 1 : Multi-tenancy in Network Wholesaling

-   A typical use case in which the topology intent is essential is the wholesale multi-tenant case.
+   A typical use case in which the customer intent topology is essential is the wholesale multi-tenant case.
 Here, customer C may acquire a network slice from provider P and resell sub-slices to other customers/tenants.
 The creation of these sub-slices within C’s slice necessitates specifying a topology intent—reflecting the topology of C’s purchased slice—as a key input parameter.

 ### Use Case 2 :